amritsingh183/amritsingh183.github.io/_posts/2025-11-1-rust-vs-go.md

     check-blank: true  # Catch _ = assignments
 ```

-**The key insight here**: errcheck with strict enforcement is as effective as Rust's compiler-level enforcement.
-The difference is only *when* the check happens—at build time (both cases) rather than compile time.
-In practice, both prevent ignored errors from reaching production.
-Go's just one stage later in the pipeline.
+**The key insight here**: errcheck with strict enforcement in CI/CD is *nearly as effective* as Rust's compiler-level enforcement for preventing ignored errors in production.
+The difference is psychological momentum: Rust makes invalid code non-compilable (impossible to override); Go makes invalid code fail the build (developers must choose to override).
+In practice, well-disciplined teams prevent ignored errors equally well.
+The real difference is that Rust's compiler never gets tired, while Go's depends on tooling discipline.

 Major Go companies at scale—Uber, Stripe, Google—use exactly this pattern.
 And they achieve production reliability equivalent to systems with compile-time enforcement.
 The safety guarantee is identical; only the implementation location differs.